Linked to last week’s Google I/O event in San Francisco there’s a lot of new features and updates around marketing with Google products this week.

 While Google is trying to support Schema.org with the Organizational markup it’s annoying that they didn’t just allow you to use Google+ Publisher tags instead of having to update your code to support another tag.

 It’s possible to use this tag to overwrite what image Google Knowledge Graph is showing which is important if your current Knowledge Graph logo is out of date or not the preferred one.
-I found that with a bit of hacking WordPress you can make this code work within most sites but I haven’t yet had the time to test it and confirm it works so maybe best getting a web developer to help you implement this tag.
+I found that with a bit of hacking WordPress, you can make this code work within most sites but I haven’t yet had the time to test it and confirm it works, so it may be best to get a web developer to help you implement this tag.

 Google maps has finally made an update to their Map platform which allows it to tailor a map based on your interaction which is cool but certainly seems to lay the framework for a more integrated local advertising options to reach/stalk customers.
 The platform also brings in more details such as reviews from yourself and your friends but the cool functionality is the best travel routes are automatically suggested.